KasparEtter/ef1p/pages/email/email.md

 </figcaption>
 </figure>

-Each part starts with zero or more `Content-*` headers followed by an empty line and the content of that part.
+Each part starts with zero or more `Content-*` header fields followed by an empty line and the content of that part.
 The sending mail client has to make sure that the boundary delimiter line doesn't appear in the embedded content.
-Due to the leading hyphens, the delimiter cannot appear in [Base64-encoded content](#content-encoding).
+Due to the leading two hyphens, the delimiter cannot appear in [Base64-encoded content](#content-encoding).
 By including `=_` in the `boundary` value, the delimiter also cannot appear in [Quoted-Printable-encoded content](#content-encoding).
 The rest of the `boundary` value is usually chosen randomly.